 It might be that you have been left feeling emotionally traumatised after an accident on a motorway when a lorry ploughed into your car.
 Or perhaps you were injured in a workplace accident where other workers were killed.
 The emotional trauma from accidents like these could lead to serious psychological conditions and your quality of life can be affected.
 Conditions such as anxiety and depression usually require therapy and medication, and you may find yourself unable to work or enjoy your life as you used to.
-That’s why you should consider making an emotional trauma compensation claim on a 100% no win, no fee basis with Accident Advice Helpline.
+That’s why you should consider making an emotional trauma compensation claim on a no win no fee basis with Accident Advice Helpline.

 If somebody else is to blame for your accident – for example if your employer hired an unqualified contractor to erect scaffolding at your workplace which collapsed and killed several of your colleagues – you could make a personal injury claim.
 Our team of lawyers will liaise with medical professionals to assess the support needed for your condition, so your settlement will take into account financial losses (such as loss of earnings) as well as the cost of any treatment or therapy you may need now and in the future.

 Diagnosing, treating and recovering from emotional trauma can take time, and the last thing you want when you are trying to get better is to have financial worries hanging over your head.
 Whether you yourself have been injured or a family member has suffered psychological injuries after an accident, you could make a personal injury claim by calling Accident Advice Helpline on 0800 689 5659 today.
 It’s free to call and get confidential, no-obligation advice from our expert advisors.